Aditya-261103/git-training-assignment/README.md

-# git-training-assignment
+# Git Training Assignment

-L&amp;T git training assignment
+This repository contains basic git operations as part of the L&T training assignment.